Financial Freedom: 7 Steps To Get Out Of The Debt Trap

 Step 2: Prioritisation

-After a thorough analysis in step 1, you will be in a position to identify what are essential, what are semi-essential and what are non-essential items in your financial life.
-This segregation is important for your prioritisation.
+After a thorough analysis in step 1, you will be in a position to identify what is essential, what are semi-essential and what are non-essential items in your financial life.
+This segregation is important for your prioritization.
 If you are in a debt trap, immediately stop buying non-essential things.
 It may impact your luxury level but you can survive without them.
-Semi essential items such things which are not as essential as to survive, but adds to your comfort level.
+Semi-essential items such things which are not as essential as to survive, but adds to your comfort level.
 Try to curtail them if possible or find some alternatives which are cheaper to the existing one.
-You should remember that paying off debt is your priority and the sacrifice you do in this step has a long ranging effect on your financial solvency.
+You should remember that paying off debt is your priority and the sacrifice you do in this step has a long-ranging effect on your financial solvency.

 Step 3: Change Yourself

-Make some behavioural changes to achieve small cost reductions.
+Make some behavioral changes to achieve small cost reductions.
 If you are buried under loans, this step is crucial to get you out of it.
-A change in your daily habit has a long lasting effect in curtailing your monthly expenditures.
+A change in your daily habit has a long-lasting effect in curtailing your monthly expenditures.
 For example, if you are a frequent restaurant goer change your habit of making foods at home.
 This will not only save your money in terms of food expenses but in terms of health issues too.
-You cannot expect a drastic change overnight, but in the long run, you will realise that you have saved a lot.
-For best results, you can prepare monthly expenditure plan and calculate what extra amount you have saved by changing your habit.
+You cannot expect a drastic change overnight, but in the long run, you will realize that you have saved a lot.
+For best results, you can prepare a monthly expenditure plan and calculate what extra amount you have saved by changing your habit.